A character knows His Days Are Numbered

 - Subverted in The Serpent Sea.
 Flower's health fails over the course of the book, with her stubbornly shrugging off the others' concerns, until she dies at the end.
 The subversion: The only one it was a secret from was Moon.
 Everyone else knew it was coming because elderly Raksura's scales turn white when they're close to dying of old age; Moon, having grown up without other Raksura around, didn't recognize the sign.
 Flower didn't say anything to him because she liked having someone around that didn't treat her like a dying person.

-- Infernal Devices: As of Clockwork Prince, Jem is still hiding his Soap Opera Disease from everyone except Will and Tessa.
+- As of The Clockwork Prince, Jem is still hiding his Soap Opera Disease from everyone except Will and Tessa.

 - In The Man Who Carried Trouble, as part of a terrible week, Bill learns that his mother is dying of cancer, and the reason she is finally telling him is because she has only months left.